sass/sass-site/source/documentation/variables.md

     value: $variable
 {% endcodeExample %}

-{% markdown %}
 If you need to set a global variable's value from within a local scope (such as in a mixin), you can use the `!global` flag.
 A variable declaration flagged as `!global` will *always* assign to the global scope.
-{% endmarkdown %}

 {% codeExample 'global-variable' %}
   $variable: first global value;